valchkou/cassandra-driver-mapping/README.md

     ...
     MappingSession mappingSession = new MappingSession(keyspace, session);
 ```
-Note: You need to open the session and create the keyspace in prior to use MappingSession.
+You need to open the session and create the keyspace in prior to use MappingSession.
 If you are not familiar with procedure please refer to http://www.datastax.com/docs for Developers.
-Or look  at the Spring Framework section at the bottom.
+Or look at the [Spring Framework Example](#spring) below.

 Now you can play with your entity:
 ```java